World-Ecology: Environmentalism

-Doctor Sharae Deckard mentions that the environment of the region of the Caribbean can be viewed as a constituent part of the world-ecology, further, the environment of the Caribbean within the world-ecology has dynamically changed due to interaction with other structures within the world-ecology, such structures include human communities, slave trades and actions that altered the botanical contents of the region and therefore the region itself.
+Sharae Deckard mentions that the environment of the region of the Caribbean can be viewed as a constituent part of the world-ecology, further, the environment of the Caribbean within the world-ecology has dynamically changed due to interaction with other structures within the world-ecology, such structures include human communities, slave trades and actions that altered the botanical contents of the region and therefore the region itself.
 This shows how the interactions of substructures within the world-ecology can alter the environment of the sub structures and therefore the world-ecology itself.

 In the notion of environments, world-ecology suggests that nature cannot be saved from degradation but can only be transformed.

 Associated organisations

 The World-Ecology Research Network

-The world-ecology research network is an organisation based in Binghamton in the United States of America, its aim is to conduct research on historical events with the frame of mind that human activity has produced and is produced in nature.
+The world-ecology research network is an organisation based in Binghamton in the United States of America.
+Its aim is to conduct research on historical events with the frame of mind that human activity has produced and is produced in nature.
 The World-Ecology research networks hosts regular conferences and various events that have a relation to world-ecology, academic texts and articles about world-ecology and relevant related topics are also published on their website.